Portable Generators—Power Where You Need it When You Need it

 Match the number and type of receptacles to the intended to use.
 On small units, two or three, 120-volt receptacles is usual.
 As the power capacity increases, expect to find a wider variety of types.
 A feature like GFCI receptacles is important when you’re running hand-held appliances on extension cords in a damp location.

 Look for one or two locking receptacles with a high-current capacity.
-A 30-amp or 50-amp receptacle is useful for connection to a manual transfer switch and can provide power to hard-wired appliances such as a furnace, well pump, or even an air conditioner.
+A 30-amp or 50-amp receptacle is useful for connection to a Manual Transfer Switch for Home Backup and can provide power to hard-wired appliances such as a furnace, well pump, or even an air conditioner.
 If your intended use is a portable RV Generator, look for an RV outlet.

-Most portables run on gasoline and storing fuel for them sometimes turns into an issue.
+Storing gasoline can turn into an issue.
 Many local communities restrict storage of gasoline and a common limit is 25 gallons.
 Gasoline also has a limited storage life and keeping large fuel supplies fresh is a chore.

 Keep gasoline supplies fresh with a fuel stabilizer, and only use stabilized fuel in your generator.
 It prevents stale gasoline from gumming up the fuel system and you can store the fuel for a year or more.
 Just follow the manufacturers recommendation.

 Some generator manufacturers recommend the use of pure gasoline without ethanol additives.
-It only costs twenty to thirty cents more per gallon, but using it may mean a longer generator life, better fuel economy, and smoother operation.
+It only costs more per gallon, but using it may mean a longer generator life, better fuel economy, and smoother operation.